Mel0nABC/mlncommander/README.md

 - Hotkeys and shortcuts
 - Different native icons of the symbolic type
 - Managing connection loss to network drives, preventing application crashes
-- Unzip files with 7zip from the system
-- Compress files and folders with 7zip
+- Compress and decompress with 7zip system
 - Watchdog, monitors changes in browsers, both local and external.